 - St. Anne’s Catholic Secondary School

-- Students must have a minimum cumulative high school average of 80% (grades 9-11 inclusive)
+- Have a minimum cumulative high school average of 80% (grades 9-11 inclusive)

-- Students must be in good standing academically and non-academically with their high school
+- Be in good standing academically and non-academically with your high school

 - Strong character, including honesty, integrity, hard work, and willingness to take responsibility